bqwerr/city-desk/README.md

   </p>
 </div>

-# Functionalities
+# Features
-- Citizen can raise Compliants, NOC Requests, Appointment Requests
+- Citizen can raise Compliants, NOC Requests and Appointment Requests in the portal.
-- Police can view latest requests in the dashboard
+- Police can view latest requests in the dashboard and contact the users.
-- Custom User model has been implemented for citizen
+- Custom Django User model has been implemented in the application.
-- Decorators are used for role based views
+- Role based access views to url's and pages were implemented with Python Decorators.
-- Used django built-in authentication system for login, logout, sign-up and password reset
+- Used django authentication system for login, logout, sign-up and password reset

 ## Built With